 SE: My name is Soheila Esfahani, I’m a visual artist.
 I moved to Canada in 1992 to study at the University of Waterloo.
 I studied architecture back in Iran.
 I was born and raised in Iran and I was hoping to continue studying architecture in Canada but for multiple reasons, I ended up taking a degree in fine arts, which was the turning point of me becoming an artist.

 So, I’m not one of those people who would say I’m going to be an artist when I grow up when I was younger.
-But I think that 10 was a really good turn in my life.
+But I think that turn was a really good turn in my life.
 And so that idea of movement from one place to the other has influenced my practice, throughout I’ve always sort of connect to my own personal ways of being and thinking as I make art.
 I studied Fine Arts at the University of Waterloo and got my Bachelor of Fine Arts.
 And I did that on a part-time basis.
 So, it took me a very long time, it took me more than eight years to do a fine arts degree on a part-time basis.

 And once I sort of graduated, it was interesting to see that as an older person, my perspective had changed and compared to my classmates who were younger.
 Once I graduated from the fine arts program, I thought let’s try to be an artist and see how it goes.
 I got a studio in Kitchener and started actively creating at that time paintings and exhibiting my work, which was well received.